jluispuc/trello-clone/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Docker
+**Each new dependency that is required should be added to package.json and the docker image should be rebuilt**.

 To build the image run `docker build -t clonetrello .` To run a container run this command:
 ```bash